 - All patients with AF should be assessed for their risk of stroke and the need for thromboprophylaxis balanced with the patient's risk of bleeding.

-- NICE recommends using the CHA2DS2-VASc assessment tool for stroke risk and the HAS-BLED tool for bleeding risk prior to and during anticoagulation.
+- NICE recommends using the CHA2DS2-VASc assessment tool for stroke risk and the ORBIT tool for bleeding risk prior to and during anticoagulation.

-- Risk factors for stroke included in CHA2DS2-VASc include prior ischaemic stroke, transient ischaemic attacks or thromboembolic events, heart failure, left ventricular systolic dysfunction, vascular disease, diabetes, hypertension, females and patients over 65 years.
+- Risk factors for stroke included in CHA2DS2-VASc include prior ischaemic stroke, TIAs or thromboembolic events, heart failure, left ventricular systolic dysfunction, vascular disease, diabetes, hypertension, females and patients over 65 years.